 “This that magic sh*t like Dumbledore” indeed!

-This song plays towards the end of the album, yet you can tell Twelvyy stays true to self by still rapping his truth!
-After waiting 10 years to tell us about his life, he’s not shying away from giving the full picture.
+“Periodic Table” plays towards the end of this album, yet you can tell Twelvyy stays true to himself on this song by continuing to rap his truth.
+(After waiting 10 years to tell us about his life, Twelvvy is not shying away from giving the full picture)

-The instrumental for this song is tight!
-The beat jumps up and down getting live and slowing down perfectly with Twelvyy’s flow.
+I want to make sure I pointed out that the instrumental to “Periodic Table” is tight!
+The beat jumps up and down, getting live and slowing down perfectly with Twelvyy’s flow.

-There’s nothing bad to say about this track.
-You can’t get sick of it easily, because each verse is a different artist with different energy!
-The instrumental is slow and moody, but each artist bends their flow to the beat perfectly.
+There’s nothing bad to say about “Ea$TSideGho$T.” You can’t get sick of it easily, because each verse is a different artist with different energy.
+Additionally, the instrumental that powers the song is slow and moody, but each artist bends their flow to the beat perfectly.

-Phantogram’s Sarah Barthel is chopped and screwed on the chorus, adding this gutter feel to the song.
-Twelvyy and Rocky rap with a clarity that contrasts with the music and the chopped and screwed speaking in the background.
+Phantogram’s Sarah Barthel is chopped and screwed on the chorus to “Diamond,” adding this gutter feel to the song.
+On Twelvyy and Rocky’s contributions, they rap with a clarity that contrasts with the music and the chopped and screwed speaking in the background.

 Twelvyy does have a mouth full of diamonds in real life; I wonder if he has a heart that’a made of gold and a pocket full of secrets too like Sarah Barthell and A$AP Rocky suggest.
-Anyway, Twelvvy’s style on this song is very reminiscent to J. Cole, something no one on this earth can be mad at.
+Anyway, Twelvyy’s style on this song is very reminiscent to J. Cole — something no one on this earth can be mad at.

-Rocky goes on to pay homage to all the rappers that paved the way for him, and basically disses all the new up and coming rappers.
+Rocky goes on to pay homage to all of the rappers that paved the way for him, and basically disses all the new up-and-coming rappers.
 You think Rocky has entered that stage in which he can do that yet?

 This song has some mainstream radio quality to it.